 Events retain value.
 Where the value of Commands and Queries reduce significantly when they have triggered their side-effects or provided their results, Event represent something that has happened, which may be useful to know for a long time after the occurrence of the event.

-For one, Event provide a very good level of granularity for an audit trail.
-However, for an audit trail to be 100% reliable. it should not only be generated as a side-effect, one must also be able to ensure any decisions are correctly reflected by the audit trail.
+Events provide a very good level of granularity for an audit trail.
+However, for an audit trail to be 100% reliable it should not only be generated as a side-effect, one must also be able to ensure any decisions are correctly reflected by the audit trail.

 Having a reliable audit trail has not only proven useful for auditability of a system, it also provides the information necessary to build new view models, do data analysis and provide a solid basis for machine learning algorithms.